-usual response and the more extravagant the allegations, the more ludicrous they sound".
-As Lord Morris said for the Privy Council in 1899, judges are "satisfied to leave to public opinion attacks or comments derogatory or scandalous to them".
+The fourth point is that where criticism deserves a response, there are other means of answering it than a criminal prosecution.
+Often, the criticism of a judge will not deserve a response.
+A wise judge follows the advice of Lord Justice Simon Brown (now Lord Brown of Eaton-under-Heywood) in a case in 1999: "a wry smile is, I think, our usual response and the more extravagant the allegations, the more ludicrous they sound".47 As Lord Morris said for the Privy Council in 1899, judges are "satisfied to leave to public opinion attacks or comments derogatory or scandalous to them".
 In those rare cases where an answer is required, it is wrong to suggest that judges cannot answer back and so a criminal prosecution is the only remedy.
 In London, the Lord Chief Justice gives regular press conferences to address issues of judicial administration.
 He can make a public statement in answer to criticisms, where appropriate.
 The equivalent senior judge in other jurisdictions could respond in similar ways if critical comments are thought to deserve an answer.

-Although contempt of court is not concerned to protect the reputation of an individual judge,49 it is relevant that there is a remedy in libel law for false and critical allegations about a particular judge.
-Mr Justice Popplewell won damages of £7,500 from a newspaper in 1992 for libel after it wrongly suggested that he fell asleep during a murder trial.50 Last year, Lord Justice Sedley won an apology in the High Court after bringing libel proceedings in respect of false statements in the Daily Telegraph about his conduct of a case.51 offence which provides special protection against free speech relating to the judiciary.
-Other legal systems do not share the commitment of the United States to freedom of expression.
-Our jurisdictions recognise, rightly I think, that restrictions on free speech are often necessary to protect other valuable social goals.
-But there is force in the comment by Mr Justice Black for the United States Supreme Court in a 1941 judgment overturning a fine on newspapers for critical comments about pending litigation.
-The judge doubted that "respect for the judiciary can be won by shielding judges from published criticism".
-He added that "an enforced silence ... would probably engender resentment, suspicion and contempt much more than it would enhance respect".52 Respect for the courts will be all the stronger "to the degree that it is earned, rather than to the extent that it is commanded".
-53 The offence of scandalising the judiciary should be abolished. 👸
+Although contempt of court is not concerned to protect the reputation of an individual judge, it is relevant that there is a remedy in libel law for false and critical allegations about a particular judge.
+Mr Justice Popplewell won damages of £7,500 from a newspaper in 1992 for libel after it wrongly suggested that he fell asleep during a murder trial.
+Last year, Lord Justice Sedley won an apology in the High Court after bringing libel proceedings in respect of false statements in the Daily Telegraph about his conduct of a case.

-The conclusion which I have reached on this interesting area of law-I hope this audience finds it as interesting as I do-is that respect for the judiciary, so vital to the maintenance of the rule of law, is undermined rather than strengthened by the existence and use of a criminal
+Respect for the judiciary, so vital to the maintenance of the rule of law, is undermined rather than strengthened by the existence and use of a criminal offence which provides special protection against free speech relating to the judiciary.